 Computer Labs and Services

-Information Technology (IT) provides computing services, facilities, and support for students, faculty, and academic staff.
+The Information Technology (IT) Department provides computing services, facilities, and support for students, faculty, and academic staff.
 Over 40 departmental computer labs and five public labs with both MacOS and Windows operating systems are available for academic use.
 In some areas, specialized computer equipment and software packages are available for specific needs.

 University Counseling Services, located in Engleman B 219, provides free, confidential time-limited group and individual counseling for enrolled undergraduate and graduate students.
 Its primary goal is to provide psychological and emotional therapy and support as students pursue their academic, social, and personal goals and work to enhance the quality of their experience at SCSU.
 The office is staffed by a psychologist, professional counselors, a social worker, a psychiatric nurse practitioner, and advanced graduate student interns.
 Staff are trained to help college students address barriers to success and happiness and to build their skills in negotiating and preparing for life.